peichman-umd/grove/docs/DevelopmentEnvironmentLocal.md

     ```

 3) Download the `grove-test-lib-umd-edu-sp.key` and
-  `grove-test-lib-umd-edu-sp.cer` files from the  "grove-local-saml" entry in
+  `grove-test-lib-umd-edu-sp.crt` files from the  "grove-local-saml" entry in
    LastPass into the "grove" directory.

     ℹ️ Note: These files can be placed in an directory outside the project,
     if desired.
+Also, when downloading the `grove-test-lib-umd-edu-sp.crt`
+    file, Google Chrome will modify the file extension, by default, to ".cer".
+    Be sure to to specify the ".crt" extension when downloading the file.
+    Mozilla Firefox preserves the ".crt" extension.

 4) Copy the "env_example" file to ".env":